Ectario/jwtbreaker/README.md

   `./main.py --encoding=utf-8 <token> <payload> <password_list_path>`

-- __If it is necessary to have a good precision on the percentage or the number of tests which were made__
+- `--accurate` - __If it is necessary to have a good precision on the percentage or the number of tests which were made__

     `./main.py --accurate <token> <payload> <password_list_path>`

     _The threads can occasionally overlap during incrementation which sometimes skews the data.
 This flag allows the use of mutexes so that the threads do not overlap (only) during incrementations._

-    _**Be careful!** Using this flag slows down calculations._
+    _**Be careful!** Using this flag slows down the program._

-**Of course it is possible to chain as many options as you want (it is enough that the options are before the mandatory part of the token, payload and password list)**
+Of course it is possible to chain as many options as you want (it is enough that the options are before the mandatory part of the token, payload and password list).

 # Example